Master Program in Information and Communication Technology at Chalmers

 - Cognitive autonomous networks: network design and automation, security aspects

-Unique features of the MPICT programs
+Unique features of the MPICT program

 As it is common for most programs at Chalmers, the MPICT program trains you in problem solving and critical thinking.
 Team work and presentation skills are honed through different dedicated moments in both compulsory and compulsory/elective courses.
 What’s unique is that you will be in close contact, if you wish, with a world-class academic and industrial research environment.
-Also, most MPICT teachers belong to one of the largest research group in Europe in the field of information and communication technologies: this implies plenty of industrial contacts, as well as many academic and industrial PhD positions available for the ones of you who are interested in doctoral studies.
+Also, most MPICT teachers belong to one of the largest research group in Europe in the field of information and communication technologies: this will result in plenty of industrial contacts, as well as many academic and industrial PhD positions available for the ones of you who are interested in doctoral studies.